jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-3.md

 The nobility might differ among themselves about elections.
 But they would never propose the election of plebeians.
 Thus, the nobility's influence was the law, and not any express prohibition.

-At Athens, Solon enacted that=
+At Athens, Solon enacted that:
 - none of the lower of the four classes should be elected, and
 - afterwards, magistrates were elected out of all classes.